 How to Apply

-D-DENT – $1,200 to provide spin brushes and one-on-one training on utilizing the brushes for individuals with developmental disabilities.
+D-DENT – $1,350 to provide spin brushes and one on one training on how to utilize the brushes to individuals with developmental disabilities.

-Goodwill Industries of Southwest Oklahoma & North Texas, Inc. – $4,500 to purchase and install two new handicap accessible doors for their Duncan retail store.
+Goodwill Industries of Southwest Oklahoma & North Texas, Inc. – $8,000 to purchase and install new new handicap accessible doors for their Lawton location.

 Grants for Individuals

-- Applicant must have a diagnosis of a severe to profound intellectual and/or developmental disorder (IDD) and a need that is unmet by government or private sources.
+- Applicant must have a diagnosis of a severe to profound intellectual disorder (IQ 70 or below) and a need that is unmet by government or private sources.

 - Applicants can be of any age.